-These products include foundation and marine piling, railway bridge and crossing timbers, crane mats, construction timbers, fence posts and highway guardrail posts.
+These products include railway bridge and crossing timbers, foundation and marine piling construction timbers, laminated poles, crane mats, fence posts and highway guardrail posts.

 The Company also manufactures the wood preservative, creosote, for use in its wood treating activities, as well as other coal tar-based products such as roof pitch and road tar, which are sold to third party customers.